 Spring is here, with the promise of nicer temperatures on golden and sun-filled days.
 It’s a good time to think about grilles.
 Not the grills that cook tasty summer meals, but the grilles that can refresh the look of your home’s windows.

-Window grilles are decorative horizontal and/or vertical bars that divide larger panes of glass into patterns.
+Window grilles are attention-getting horizontal and/or vertical bars that divide larger panes of glass into patterns.
 They are usually used as a design throwback to when window glass could not be produced in the large sheets seen today.

 Back then, glass was weaker and large pieces were almost impossible to place without breaking.
 The process was to create numerous small pieces of glass placed together by window grilles.